fido-alliance/iot-fdo-conformance-tools/README.md

 FDO conformance tools are build in Golang for the backend, and Svelte NodeJS frontend framework for the frontend.
 Uses on disk key-value DB, so you do not need SQL or Mongo to run it.

 The backend consists of five modules:
+- [Core](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/core) - contains all core protocol submodules, such as RV, DO, Device, and Shared.
-- [FDO: Shared](https://github.com/fido-alliance/fdo-shared) - a common module for all FDO operations that has all the crypto, structs definitions, and registry for commands, codes, and algorithms.
+    + [FDO: Shared](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/core/shared) - a common module for all FDO operations that has all the crypto, structs definitions, and registry for commands, codes, and algorithms.

-- [FDO: DO Service](https://github.com/fido-alliance/fdo-do) - Device Onboarding Service with full implementation of FDO DO TO0 and TO2 protocols.
+    + [FDO: DO Service](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/core/do) - Device Onboarding Service with full implementation of FDO DO TO0 and TO2 protocols.
 It also contains all related tests.
-- [FDO: RV Service](https://github.com/fido-alliance/fdo-rv) - Rendezvous Service with full implementation of FDO DO TO0 and TO1 protocols.
+    + [FDO: RV Service](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/core/rv) - Rendezvous Service with full implementation of FDO DO TO0 and TO1 protocols.
 It also contains all related tests.
-- [FDO: Device Implementation Service](https://github.com/fido-alliance/fdo-device-implementation) - Virtual Device Implementation with full implementation of FDO DO TO1 and TO2 protocols.
+    + [FDO: Device Implementation Service](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/core/device) - Virtual Device Implementation with full implementation of FDO DO TO1 and TO2 protocols.
 It also contains all related tests.

 - [FIDO Conformance Server](https://github.com/fido-alliance/fdo-fido-conformance-server) - A user facing conformance server.
 Has testing structs, conformance APIs, conformance tests ID and much much more.
-- [FIDO Conformance Server - Frontend](https://github.com/fido-alliance/fdo-fido-conformance-frontend) - A frontend for FIDO Conformance Server
+- [FIDO Conformance Server - Frontend](https://github.com/fido-alliance/fdo-fido-conformance-server/tree/main/frontend) - A frontend for FIDO Conformance Server

 ## Pre requisites:
 - Node JS 16+ https://nodejs.org/en/